LoyolaChicagoBooks/introcs-csharp/rst/do-while.rst

     }

 As we have pointed out before this involves setting data in two places.
-With the triangle problem, three pieces fo data need to be entered, and the condition to test is fairly simple.
+With the triangle problem, three pieces for data need to be entered, and the condition to test is fairly simple.
 (In any case the condition could be calculated in a function.)